Elopement in Denmark: The Complete 2026 Guide

 Denmark has earned its reputation as the 'Las Vegas of Europe' — but with far more elegance.
 Here's why couples from around the world choose to elope in Denmark:

-- No residency requirement — You don't need to live in Denmark or even be an EU citizen.
+• No residency requirement to marry — You don't need to live in Denmark or be an EU citizen, but you must be able to enter and stay in Denmark lawfully for the ceremony.

 Best Elopement Locations in Denmark